Arnoldus Vanderhorst: Early life and career

 Born in Christ Church Parish, Vanderhorst took up planting at his plantation on the eastern half of Kiawah Island in the Lowcountry.
 He participated in the Revolutionary War as an officer under the command of Francis Marion.
 During the war, he also served in the South Carolina House of Representatives from 1776 to 1780 and in the South Carolina Senate from 1780 to 1786.
 After his service in the state Senate, Vanderhorst was elected mayor of Charleston for two terms.
 He was elected mayor of Charleston, South Carolina, on September 12, 1785.

 Governorship

 In 1794, he was elected by the General Assembly as a Federalist to be Governor of South Carolina.
 During his administration, Vanderhorst pressed the legislature for the revision of the criminal code because the sentences were so harsh that jurors would grant acquittal.
 In addition, he advocated for a prison system similar to that of the state of Pennsylvania instead of the state jails that "were of medieval barbarity."

+He also proposed the need for a state penitentiary.
+Later the state penitentiary named Central Correction Institution that was open until 1994.

 Later life

 After leaving the governorship in 1796, he returned to his plantation on Kiawah Island where slaves he owned cultivated sea island cotton.
 Vanderhorst died on January 29, 1815, and he was buried at the St. Michael's churchyard in Charleston.
-He also proposed the need for a state penitentiary.
-Later the state penitentiary named Central Correction Institution that was open until 1994.